wmo-im/wis2box/docs/source/user/data-ingest.rst

 The wis2box storage is provided using a `MinIO`_ container that provides S3-compatible object storage.

 Any file received in the ``wis2box-incoming`` storage bucket will trigger an action to process the file.
-What action to take is determined by the ``data-mappings.yml`` you've setup in the previous section.
+What action to take is determined by the data mappings that were setup in the previous section.

 wis2box-webapp
 --------------